Molecular-Bionics-Labs/lab-data-analysis/README.md

 # Lab data analysis

-The repo provides guidance to the Experimental and Synthetic data analysis
+The repo provides guidance to the Experimental data analysis, some examples are illustrated with synthetic data

+## Data analysis template

-### 1. Data exploration
+### 1. Data exploration (EDA, exploratory data analysis)
 Plot your data and make superficial guesses about its behavior Perform tests for normality and homogeneity of variances Run a distribution fitting